 - ¼ cup finely chopped spinach (palak)

-- 2 tbsp finely chopped radish (mooli)
+- 2 tablespoons finely chopped radish (mooli)

 - ¼ cup plain yogurt